SilverThings/SilverWare/README.md

 ## How Does It Work?

 Just have a look on [our quickstarts](https://github.com/SilverThings/SilverWare-Demos)!
 It is very easy, just a few maven goals and you have your first service running.

+You can also find some useful information on our [Wiki pages](https://github.com/SilverThings/SilverWare/wiki) where the concepts of microservice providers are described.